 Read Bankrate’s full Citi Simplicity® Card review.

 This card is market-leading for its high flat-rate cash back and simple rewards structure.
-You’ll receive up to 2% cash back (1% when you swipe and 1% when you pay off your balance), which is a great rewards rate for a no-fee card.
+You’ll receive up to 2% cash back (1% when you swipe and 1% back when you pay for those purchases), which is a great rewards rate for a no-fee card.
 For anyone looking for great rewards on everyday spending without juggling rotating categories, this could be the card for you.

 You can also pair this card with others to maximize your earning potential.
 If you have a cash back card that offers better rewards in certain categories such as dining or groceries, you can utilize both strategically to get the most value.